Creating Plot Twists

 Returns Promise<string>

-const topicName = await this.tools.network.createWebhook({
+const topicName = await this.tools.network.createWebhook(

-callback: this.onGmailNotification,
+this.onGmailNotification,

 • Deletes an existing webhook endpoint.